 Keeping past customers informed and engaged is absolutely essential to building a strong returning client base.
 CRMs log past customer details and allow for relevant, timely promotions based on previous choices.
 It also houses the data you need to set goals and grow in future years.

 CRMs are especially important for maintaining connections and information through turnover, helping keep returning customers happy and alleviating some of the learning curve for new employees.
 CRMs are only as good as the information stored, so train for success and keep detailed, relevant information that will help in the future.
+Learn everything you need to know about evaluating CRM software for hotels here.

-5. Strategic PPC and Display Ads
+5. Strategic hotel PPC and display ads

-The best way to drive traffic to your website — and your booking portal — is by using search and display ads.
+The best way to drive traffic to your hotel website — and your booking portal — is by using search and display ads.

 Every hotel in your city or region will be competing for similar search terms, so try to target keywords that will help you stand out from the competition.
 Here are some quick tips: